Courtney Duffus: Waterford (loan)

 In February 2018 Duffus joined League of Ireland Premier Division side Waterford on loan.
 On 26 February, he made his debut, starting in the 2–0 win over St Patrick's Athletic.
 Duffus scored his first goal for Waterford in the 2–1 win over Sligo Rovers.
 Duffus scored two crucial goals for Waterford as he was named man of the match in their 2–1 over Shamrock Rovers on the 23 March.

 Yeovil Town

 On 31 January 2019, Duffus joined Yeovil Town on a 2 1/2-year deal for an undisclosed fee.

 Bromley

 On 15 January 2021, Duffus left Yeovil Town to join fellow National League side Bromley for an undisclosed fee.

 Morecambe

 On 19 August 2021, Duffus joined League One side Morecambe for an undisclosed fee signing a two-year contract.

 On 24 March 2022, Duffus joined National League club Stockport County on loan until the end of the 2021–22 season.
 He made his debut on 2 May in Stockport's 1–0 win away at Chesterfield.

+Barrow

+On 7 June 2023, Duffus agreed to join Barrow on an initial one-year deal with the option for a further year.
+On 8 January 2024, he signed for National League club Hartlepool United until the end of the season.
+He made his Hartlepool debut the following day as a half-time substitute in a 2–1 defeat to AFC Fylde.
+He made ten appearances for Hartlepool in all competitions without scoring.
+At the end of the 2023–24 season, Duffus was released by Barrow.
+Duffus made nine appearances in all competitions for Barrow without scoring.

+Macclesfield

+On 19 August 2024, it was announced that Duffus had joined Northern Premier League club Macclesfield following his departure from Barrow.

+Bootle

+On 17 October 2024, Duffus joined Northern Premier League Division One West club Bootle.